oVirt/ovirt-site/source/db-issues/formatting.html.md

 Please note that each example demonstrates ONLY the specific rule and not the entire formatting for simplicity.

-Example that appears with red are wrong
+Examples that appear with red are wrong

-Example that appears with blue are right
+Examples that appear with blue are right

 ## Indentation